 The Sin Binned player may remain with her substitute colleagues.
 She can only resume play after completing her 3/5/10 minutes playing time ban, with the permission of the referee or a designated official and only in a stoppage in play.
 If on her resumption, she repeats a Cautionable Offence, she shall be shown a Yellow Card (2nd), followed by a Red Card and ordered off the field of play for the remainder of the game, which shall include Extra Time where played.

-346. A player sent to the Sin Bin cannot be replaced by a substitute until she has served her 3/5/10 minutes Playing Time ban.
+344. A player sent to the Sin Bin cannot be replaced by a substitute until she has served her 3/5/10 minutes Playing Time ban.
+However, if the Sin Bin time at the end of Normal Time carries over into Extra Time, her team can replace her with a substitute for Extra Time.
+Should they do so, they will be deemed to have used a substitute.

-However, if she has been replaced by a substitute for Extra Time, and should the team management wish to bring the Sin Binned player back onto the field of play on expiry of her Sin Bin Playing Time, her team shall be deemed to have used an Additional Substitute.

-A player sent off for 2 Yellow Card offences in Normal Time can be replaced for Extra Time.
+Where the team management has replaced her with a substitute for Extra Time and should they wish to bring the Sin Binned player back onto the field of play on expiry of her Sin Bin Playing Time, her team shall be deemed to have used an Additional Substitute.
+A player sent off for 2 Yellow Card offences in Normal Time can be replaced for Extra Time..